davidchin/davidchin.github.io/app/_posts/2014-03-04-how-to-round-a-number-to-certain-decimal-places.markdown

 title: How to round a number to certain decimal places
 date: 2014-03-04 00:00:00
 categories: javascript
-summary: Here is a technique that I use to round a number to certain decimal places for display.
+description: Here is a technique that I use to round a number to certain decimal places for display.
 Let’s say, if you want to round the result of 23/7 to 2 decimal places instead of rounding it to a whole number.
 ---

 Here is a technique that I use to round a number to certain decimal places for display.
 Let’s say, if you want to round the result of 23/7 to 2 decimal places instead of rounding it to a whole number.